How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 - Use a term with an established brand: For example, you could use the name of the city where you are located, such as Scranton Bookkeeping.

 - Get input from others: Ask family and friends for their input.
-Make it fun and put it out on your social media that you are looking for suggestions on what to name your business.
+Make it fun, and put it out on your social media that you are looking for suggestions on what to name your business.
 You could even offer a prize to the winner.

 There are four common business structures: sole proprietorship, partnership, limited liability company (LLC), and corporation.
 The structure that you choose will determine your personal liability if the company is ever sued, your tax liability, and your ability to raise capital.

-To assist you with this decision, I recommend that you get an introduction to the four common business structures by reading our best small business structure guide.
+To assist you with this decision, I recommend that you get an introduction to the four common business structures by reading our small business structure guide.

-Most people operating a part-time bookkeeping business with no employees will operate as a sole proprietorship, which works fine.
+Most people operating a part-time bookkeeping business without employees will operate as a sole proprietorship, which works fine.
 However, if your business grows to the point of hiring employees, you need to consider becoming an LLC or corporation.
-In addition to tax consequences, your personal liability in the event of a lawsuit can vary dramatically by business structure, so be sure to consult with an attorney.

 Step 4: Set Up Business Operations for Your Bookkeeping Business